-The total OPEB liability was determined by an actuarial valuation performed on July 1, 2019.
-Update procedures were used to roll forward the total OPEB liability to December 31, 2020 and December 31, 2019, the measurement dates.
+The total OPEB liability was determined by an actuarial valuation performed on July 1, 2021 and July 1, 2019.
+Update procedures were used to roll forward the total OPEB liability to the measurement dates of December 31, 2021, and December 31, 2020, respectively.
 The actuarial valuations were performed using the following actuarial assumptions, applied to all periods included in the measurement, unless specified:

-Valuation date July 1, 2019 July 1, 2019 Measurement date December 31, 2020 December 31, 2019 Discount rate 2.12%, net of expenses 2.74%, net of expenses Inflation 2.25% 2.50% Actuarial cost method Entry Age Normal Entry Age Normal Amortization method Level percentage of payroll Level percentage of payroll Normal cost increase factor 4.25% 4.50% Salary increases Varies by years of service and differs for members of the various pension plans Varies by years of service and differs for members of the various pension plans
+Valuation date July 1, 2021 July 1, 2019 Measurement date December 31, 2021 December 31, 2020 Discount rate 2.06%, net of expenses 2.12%, net of expenses Inflation 2.30% 2.25% Actuarial cost method Entry Age Normal Entry Age Normal Amortization method Level percentage of payroll Level percentage of payroll Normal cost increase factor 4.25% 4.25% Salary increases Varies by years of service and differs for members of the various pension plans Varies by years of service and differs for members of the various pension plans Investment rate of return 2.06% 2.12%

-Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2019 utilizing the baseline assumptions included in the model, except inflation of 2.25% for medical and pharmacy benefits.
-Additional adjustments apply based on percentage of costs associated with administrative expenses, aging factors, healthcare reform provisions including changes due to H.R.
-Bill 1865, separately for NYSHIP and self-insured benefits administered by MTA New York City Transit.
-These assumptions are combined with long-term assumptions for dental and vision benefits of an annual trend of 3.5% plus Medicare Part B reimbursements of an annual trend of 4.5%, but not more than projected medical and pharmacy trends.
-The self-insured trend is applied directly for represented employees of MTA New York City Transit, MTA Staten Island Railway and MTA Bus.
+Healthcare Cost Trend - The healthcare trend assumption is based on the Society of Actuaries-Getzen Model version 2021 utilizing the baseline assumptions included in the model, except inflation of 2.25% for medical and pharmacy benefits.
+Further adjustments apply based on percentage of costs associated with administrative expenses, inflation on administrative costs, and aging factors.
+For NYSHIP benefits, trends are multiplied by 90% to reflect that NYSHIP trends have been generally lower than trends projected by the Getzen model over the past 10 years.
+Separate long-term trends are used for Medicare Part B reimbursements and for dental and vision benefits (3.5% per year).
+The self-insured trend is applied directly for represented employees of NYC Transit, SIRTOA and MTA Bus Company.
+No self-insured post-65 trend is assumed during 2021 to reflect the approximately 90% reduction in the contracted Medicare Advantage plan premiums for 2022.